Key takeaways

 • Additional security hardware for animal hospitals includes motion sensor lights, alarms, guards, and security cameras.

-When it comes to the healthcare industry, animal hospitals and veterinary clinics are often overlooked when it comes to security.
+When it comes to the healthcare and hospital access control industry, animal hospitals and veterinary clinics are often overlooked when it comes to security.
 However, just because the patients are domestic animals doesn’t mean they don’t deserve the same level of protection as we do.
 As we’ll explore in this post, animal hospital security protects clinics from some of the same threats as those faced in a hospital.

 In this post, we’ll provide you with a look at the best animal hospital access control systems.
 Next, we’ll review the specific security concerns for your clinic.
 Lastly, we’ll review additional security systems for veterinary clinics that integrate well with one another.